linkcd/blog-hexo/source/_posts/Announcing-new-version-of-DNV-GL-Rules-Chatbot.md

 I am happy to announce the new version of Rules Chatbot is ready now.
 The key new features are below:
 -  Support full text search (based on SharePoint Search)
--  Indexing ship classification rules rules documents with enhanced metadata
+-  Indexing DNV GL classification rules documents with enhanced metadata
 -  Customized ranking
 -  Upgraded to Bot Framework 3.0